Convex and Nonconvex Optimization Are Both Minimax-Optimal for Noisy Blind Deconvolution under Random Designs

-where the infimum is taken over all estimator $\widehat{\bm{Z}}$.\end{theorem} Encouragingly, this minimax lower bound matches the statistical error bounds in Theorems \ref{theorem:cvx}-\ref{thm:nonconvex} up to some logarithmic factor, thus confirming the near minimaxity of both convex relaxation and nonconvex optimization for noisy blind deconvolution. \item \textit{Fast convergence of nonconvex algorithms. }From the computational perspective, Theorem \ref{thm:nonconvex} guarantees linear convergence of the nonconvex algorithm with a contraction rate $\rho$.
+Encouragingly, the minimax lower bound (\ref{eq:bd-lower-bound}) (resp.~(\ref{eq:gaussian-lower-bound})) matches the statistical error bounds in Theorems \ref{theorem:cvx}-\ref{thm:nonconvex} (resp.~Theorems \ref{theorem:gaussian-cvx}-\ref{thm:gaussian-ncvx}) up to some logarithmic factor, thus confirming the near minimaxity of both convex relaxation and nonconvex optimization for blind deconvolution under both designs. \item \textit{Fast convergence of nonconvex algorithms. }From the computational perspective, Theorem \ref{thm:nonconvex} guarantees linear convergence (or geometric convergence) of the nonconvex algorithm with a contraction rate $\rho$.
 Given that $1-\rho$ is a constant bounded away from 1 (as long as the stepsize is taken to be a sufficiently small constant), the iteration complexity of the algorithm scales at most logarithmically with the model parameters.
 As a result, the total computational complexity is proportional to the per-iteration cost $O(mK)$ (up to some log factor), which scales nearly linearly with the time taken to read the data.
-Compared with past work on nonconvex algorithms \cite{li2019rapid,huang2018blind}, our theory reveals considerably faster convergence and hence improved computational cost, without compromising statistical efficiency.
+Compared with past work on nonconvex algorithms \citep{li2019rapid,huang2018blind}, our theory reveals considerably faster convergence and hence improved computational cost, without compromising statistical efficiency.
+A key enabler of the improved theory lies in fine-grained understanding of the part of optimization lanscape visited by the nonconvex algorithm, thus allowing for the use of more aggressive constant step sizes instead of diminishing step sizes.
 See Table \ref{table:comparison} for details. \end{itemize} The careful reader might immediately remark that the validity of the above results requires the assumptions (\ref{eq:assumptions-sample-noise}) on both the sample size and the noise level.
-Fortunately, a closer inspection of these conditions reveals the broad applicability of these conditions. \begin{itemize} \item \textit{Sample complexity. }\textit{\emph{The sample }}size requirement in our theory (as stated in Condition (\ref{eq:assumptions-sample-noise})) scales as
+Fortunately, a closer inspection of these conditions reveals the broad applicability of these conditions. \begin{itemize} \item \textit{Sample complexity. }\textit{\emph{The sample }}size requirement in our theory of blind deconvolution under Fourier design (resp.~Gaussian design), as stated in Condition (\ref{eq:assumptions-sample-noise}) (resp.~Condition (\ref{eq:gaussian-assumptions-sample-noise})), scales as